MichaelVel/bioinf-rosalind/README.md

+# BIOINF-ROSALIND

-This repository my solutions to the programming exercises of [ROSALIND](https://rosalind.info/problems/locations/) project.
+This repository contains my solutions to the programming exercises of [ROSALIND](https://rosalind.info/problems/locations/) project.

 The code contains a simple client that take an input file data and